anonymous-dev904/aspect_generation/README.md

 # Silent Vulnerable Dependency Alert Prediction with Vulnerability Key Aspect Explanation

 This repository shows the labels and codes of paper **Silent Vulnerable Dependency Alert Prediction with Vulnerability Key Aspect Explanation**.
-We only show part of training data here as the full data is too big, please contact [u5871153@anu.edu.au](mailto:u5871153@anu.edu.au) to get the full data.
+We only show part of training data here as the full data is too big, please contact authors to get the full data.

 ## Contents